 2.2.
 Service and Extension

 Service is participation in the various functions and tasks necessary for the operation of the department, college, and NC State as a whole.
 These functions are diverse: committee service, student advising, management of common exams, supervising teaching assistants, managing Departmental facilities and personnel, and recruiting at the graduate and undergraduate level.
 Extension comprises service activity benefiting the people of the State of North Carolina.
 Examples are liaison work with the teachers in the High Schools throughout the State, and participation in teacher education workshops.
-Assistant professors should not carry out service and extension activities at the expense of teaching or research beyond that specified in the Statement of Mutual Expectations.
+Assistant professors should not carry out service and extension activities at the expense of teaching or research beyond that specified in the Statement of Faculty Responsibility.
 But the tenured faculty will recognize the importance of this work and will participate whenever they can usefully contribute.